 If I remember correctly the fix was about holding down either the ‘Delete’ key to reset CMOS or ‘T’ as described on startdot.org.uk forums

-Obviously, there were minor problems to fix or so I thought …
+There were minor problems to fix or so I thought …

-As I said, there were obvious things that had to be done, like cleaning up the corrosion around the sockets and around the RTC battery area.
+As I said, there were obvious things that had to be done, like cleaning up the corrosion around the sockets and the RTC battery area.
 This time I’ve tried Oxalic acid as it is water-soluble, cheap, and mild.
 It turned out moderately OK since it does not create complex copper compounds like other acids, however, I will be looking for other, better solutions in the future.
 Here is how it was done.

 After all the above fixes, this Acorn finally booted without a problem!
 Yay!